dgrundel/Commatose/README.md

 transformColumn lets you apply a function to every value in a column.
 It's like array_map for a single column.

-You can use a lambda or anything that call_user_func accepts.
+You can use a lambda or anything that call_user_func(array) accepts.

+The callable function is passed two arguments: (1) the column value that you are manipulating and (2) an associative array of the entire row of data.
 ```
 $csv->transformColumn($index_or_header, $callable)
 ```